 - Provide motivation.
-Think about the not so confident swimmers trying to cross the river.
-A leader will seek to understand their fears and develop language and process to support them across the water, especially when there is a sense of the unknown and potentially fear.
+Think about the not-so-confident swimmers trying to cross the river.
+A leader will seek to understand their fears and develop language and processes to support them across the water, especially when there is a sense of the unknown and potentially fear.

-- A leaders role when strong will primarily be about providing guidance, not orders or tasks, but providing a framework to operative within so that individual can learn and grow.
+- A leader’s role when strong will primarily be about providing guidance, not orders or tasks, but providing a framework to operate within so that individuals can learn and grow.

 - Great leaders both provide and share confidence.
 As humans, our greatest fear is that of fear itself.
 Leaders that show the way and step into discomfort can provide the opportunity for others to step outside their boundaries and grow.
 But more than that having awareness in their actions and language in their interactions will build confidence in those that they lead.

-- A leaders actions will determine the success of any group of people.
+- A leader’s actions will determine the success of any group of people.
 The space in which you spend together, the language you use to communicate, the physical interaction.
-Every interaction should be considered as important in creating a strong and robust culture.
+Every interaction should be considered important in creating a strong and robust culture.

-One of the most important roles of being a great leader is about to putting yourself in the shoes of others through awareness and listening.
+One of the most important roles of being a great leader is to put yourself in the shoes of others through awareness and listening.
 Through those two key skills, you will be able to create a team that will support and help you deliver a vision.

 Keep in mind there are differences between a manager and a leader, the main one being that a manager manages the process and a leader guides people towards something more than themselves.
 The lines between leadership and management can appear blurred at times so it’s important to be aware of the two different roles and what they entail.